pybliometrics-dev/pybliometrics/docs/examples/CitationOverview.rst

 .. code-block:: python

     >>> print(co)
-    Document 'Examples of effective data sharing in scientific publishing' by Kitchin J.R. published in 'ACS Catalysis' has the following citation trajectory as of 2020-07-07:
+    Document 'pybliometrics: Scriptable bibliometrics using a Python interface to Scopus' by Rose M.E., Rose M.E. and Kitchin J.R. published in 'SoftwareX' has the following citation trajectory as of 2021-01-04:
-        Before 2015 0; 2015: 0; 2016: 4; 2017: 2; After 2017: 3 times
+        Before 2019 0; 2019: 0; 2020: 6; 2021: 1; After 2021: 0 times